k-chuang/utopia-alexa-skill/README.md

 #### Codecov
 This project uses [Codecov](https://codecov.io/) to generate code coverage reports.
 [Codecov](https://codecov.io/) is a free, open source code coverage reporting tool that integrates seamlessly with GitHub.
 It calculates and measures code coverage and delivers the coverage metrics in a clear, understandable way.
 Similar to Travis CI, [Codecov](https://codecov.io/) also generates a clickable badge with the current code coverage metrics.

-## To Be Continued...
-I will add more to this as I get farther into the project.